 The administration of the University needs feedback in order to obtain information on possible setbacks in the management system.
 There are various means of communication: a written appeal to the Rector and to Vice-Rectors via the Virtual Reception, e-mails to the corporate addresses of University officials, and personal appeals during meetings with the Rector, Vice-Rectors, and Deans.
 There are quite a few issues of concern, but they are being dealt with.
 The Virtual Reception has a special section for the responses to appeals.

 Appeals from students, teachers, and University employees result in measures taken to resolve issues that are brought up.
 For example, the University introduces changes to the academic timetable and provides explanations for the established procedures and rules.
-Natalia Boyko, Head of the Academic Affairs Directorate
+Natalya Boyko, Head of the Academic Affairs Department

 'Today, students study the Internal Regulations more and more often, and they are actively defending their rights, supporting their appeals with references to by-laws (Students' Actions in Protecting their Rights).
 Thus, they help detect violations of formal procedures and avoid them in the future,' Ekaterina Babelyuk notes.